 If you should find your complaints is not handled in a satisfactory manner, you can contact the Commission for the Protection of Privacy, Drukpersstraat 35, 1000 Brussel.

 The data controller for the personal data we collect is:

-Operations Manager at an engineering company
+Marketing Manager at an IT company

 More Translation Services